 - (IV) The company has no transactions/exposure in any type of derivatives in the current and previous year.
-The company has no unhedged foreign currency exposure on March 31, 2022 (March 31, 2021: Nil) - (V) The Company has not enterted into any securitisation transaction from inception till reporting date. - (VI) The Company has not sold any financial assets to Securitisation/Reconstruction Company for asset reconstruction from inception till reporting date - (VII) Details of Assignment transactions undertaken by the Company:
+The company has no unhedged foreign currency exposure on March 31, 2022 (March 31, 2021 : Nil) - (V) The Company has not enterted into any securitisation transaction from inception till reporting date. - (VI) The Company has not sold any financial assets to Securitisation/Reconstruction Company for asset reconstruction from inception till reporting date - (VII) Details of Assignment transactions undertaken by the Company:

+For the year ended For the year ended

 March 31, 2022 March 31, 2021

 No. of accounts 227.00 209.00

 Aggregate value (net of provisions) of accounts assigned 1,889.86 1,847.61

 Aggregate consideration 1,889.86 1,847.61

 Additional consideration realized in respect of accounts transferred in earlier years - -

 Aggregate gain/loss over net book value - -

 Interest spread recognized in the statement of profit and loss during the year 210.86 148.79